Ill Auriemma in locker room as No. 10 Huskies beat Creighton

 Molly Mogensen had career highs with 15 points and three 3-pointers for the Bluejays.

-The Huskies, who came into the game first in the Big East and sixth nationally in field-goal percentage, found no offensive rhythm until deep into the second quarter.
-They missed 11 of their first 13 shots, turned over the ball five times and were down double digits seven minutes in.
+The Huskies found no offensive rhythm until deep into the second quarter.
+They missed 11 of their first 13 shots and turned over the ball six times in the opening quarter.

-Williams, the Huskies’ leading scorer since star Paige Bueckers went out with a knee injury in December, picked up two fouls and went to the bench with a minute left in the first quarter.
+Williams, the Huskies’ leading scorer since Bueckers went out, picked up two fouls and went to the bench with a minute left in the first quarter.
 She didn’t return until the start of the third quarter, tying it 32-all on UConn’s first possession out of halftime.

-Creighton, the Big East’s top 3-point shooting team, came out firing.
-Lauren Jensen made two straight from distance and the Bluejays made 6 of their first 13 while maintaining an 8- to 12-point lead until late in the second quarter.
+Creighton, the Big East’s top 3-point shooting team, made 6 of its first 13 while maintaining an 8- to 12-point lead until late in the second quarter.

 The Huskies closed the half on a 10-0 run that cut it to 32-30 at the break.
-The 6-foot-5 Nelson-Ododa scored six of the points on easy inside baskets, Ducharme blocked a shot and Nika Muhl made a steal and went the length of the court for a layup to make it a two-point game.
+The 6-foot-5 Nelson-Ododa scored six of the points on easy inside baskets.

-The Huskies swept the two-game season series.
-They won 63-55 in Storrs, Connecticut, on January 9.
+“We talked a lot at halftime that if we could maintain our defensive effort and energy the way it was the first half and get into a better flow offensively,” Dailey said, “we felt pretty confident we’d have a chance to win the game.”

 BIG PICTURE